How to make the shift from unnecessarily hard work to effective leadership through hard work.

-Here in the US, this day serves as the unofficial end of summer.
-Where school buses and shorter days wait just around the corner.
+Here in the US, we’ve reached the unofficial end of summer; where school buses and shorter days wait just around the corner.

 Labor Day was first introduced to recognize the hard work – the actual labor – of the industrial revolution.
 Days were long.
 Work was hard.

 Seth Godin puts it well: